Successful reversal depends on 4 main factors. (Time, Tube, Testis & Technique)

 The patency rate and pregnancy rates related to time since vasectomy as per established literature

 2) Tubes (Length and Quality)

 Here we mean of course that there needs to be sufficient healthy vas remaining after the vasectomy for the reversal surgeon to able to re-join at least one vas.
 (We are frequently asked whether long gaps can be bridged by artificial tubing.
 Sadly the answer is no. The vas is a living muscular tube that acts as a pump so artificial implants do not work well).

 We are always very happy to see prospective patients for consultation and advice before deciding to go ahead with making a reversal appointment.
 We can learn a lot from gentle external examination.
 The vas is a very distinct, quite firm to the touch so we almost always make a good assessment of your suitability for reversal and even the likely outcome!
-A vasectomy that has been done towards the middle of the external part and has a short gap between ends (1-2cm) is best.
-If we also find a granuloma then success is almost certain.
+A vasectomy that has been done towards the middle of the scrotal part and has a short gap between ends (1-2cm) is best.
+If we also find a granuloma (that is reaction of the tissue to the leaked sperm at the site of vasectomy) then success is almost certain.
 Very rarely we find that the vas has been so badly destroyed on both sides that attempting reversal is not worthwhile thus saving you the trouble and expense of a wasted procedure and advise on alternative steps.
 Fortunately, such bad news is a very rare occurrence.

 The above slide is from a patient who definitely has suffered blow out.
 It shows round cells only, no sperms or sperms fragments at all.
 Round cells are the broken down remnants of sperms and other cells.

 The importance of testing for sperms at operation.